 You can create your own notificationCommunication of an important event, typically through an email message or other desktop display.
-In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms. rules from the Orchestration Rules page or from the EventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. details page, which the easiest way to configure the matching conditions.
+In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms. rules from the Orchestration Rules page or from the EventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. details page, which the easiest way to configure the matching conditions.

 To create a Notification Rule from the events page

 - Go to Activity > Events.

 - Search the events which you want to include in the notification rule.
-See Searching Events for further information.
+See Searching Events for more information.

 - Click one of them.

-- Click Create Rule > Create Notification Rule.
+- Select Create Rule > Create Notification Rule.

 - Enter a name for the rule.

 - Select a notification method:

 - Email.
 This method sends the notification by email.
 You need to type an email subject and a destination email.